 Horizontal accuracy is to be assessed using root-mean-square-error (RMSE) statistics.
 Vertical accuracy is to be assessed using RMSE statistics in non-vegetated terrain and 95th percentile statistics in vegetated terrain.
 Elevation data sets shall also be assessed for horizontal accuracy where possible, as outlined in Section 7.10.

 With the exception of vertical data in vegetated terrain, error thresholds stated in this standard are presented in terms of the acceptable RMSE value.
-Corresponding estimates of accuracy at the 95% confidence level values are computed using NSSDA methodologies according to the assumptions and methods outlined in Annex D, Accuracy Statistics and Examples.
+Corresponding estimates of accuracy at the 95% confidence level values are computed using National Standard for Spatial Data Accuracy NSSDA methodologies according to the assumptions and methods outlined in Annex D, Accuracy Statistics and Examples.

 7.4 Assumptions regarding systematic errors and acceptable mean error

 With the exception of vertical data in vegetated terrain, the assessment methods outlined in this standard, and in particular those related to computing NSSDA 95% confidence level estimates, assume that the data set errors are normally distributed and that any significant systematic errors or biases have been removed.
-It is the responsibility of the data provider to test and verify that the data meets those requirements.
-This includes evaluation of statistical parameters such as the kurtosis, skew and mean error, as well as removal of systematic errors or biases in order to achieve an acceptable mean error prior to delivery.
+It is the responsibility of the data provider to test and verify that the data meet those requirements including an evaluation of statistical parameters such as the kurtosis, skew and mean error, as well as removal of systematic errors or biases in order to achieve an acceptable mean error prior to delivery.

 The exact specification of an acceptable value for mean error may vary by project and should be negotiated between the data provider and the client.
 These standards recommend that the mean error be less than 25% of the specified RMSE value for the project.
 If a larger mean error is negotiated as acceptable, this should be documented in the metadata.
-In any case, mean errors that are greater than 25% of the target RMSE, whether identified pre-delivery or post-delivery, should be investigated to determine the cause and what actions, if any, should be taken.
-This should be documented in the metadata.
+In any case, mean errors that are greater than 25% of the target RMSE, whether identified pre-delivery or post-delivery, should be investigated to determine the cause and what actions, if any, should be taken, and thendocumented in the metadata.

 Where RMSE testing is performed, discrepancies between the x, y or z coordinates of the ground point, as determined from the data set and by the check survey, that exceed three times the specified RMSE error threshold shall be interpreted as blunders and should be investigated and either corrected or explained before the map is considered to meet this standard.
 Blunders may not be discarded without proper investigation and explanation.